Congresswoman Tlaib Inspires Palestinian-Americans With A Dress And A Hashtag

 Thobes are elaborate garments.
 The stitching, known as tatreez, can take months and the most intricate sell for more than $1,000.
 They are commonly worn by older women, but younger women also wear them, especially at special events.
 Instagram user bellqees wrote that "a Palestinian thobe is a love letter to the gardens we played in as children and picked fruit from as adults."

 The thobe is also a symbol of Palestinian nationalism.
-In 2009, women in the West Bank city of Hebron sewed and embroidered a black and red dress that was 107 feet long, and aimed to get a place in the Guinness World Records, according to the BBC.
+In 2009, women in the West Bank city of Hebron sewed and embroidered a black and red dress that was 107 feet long and aimed to get recognized by the Guinness World Records, according to the BBC.

 Palestinian folk artist Feryal Abbasi Ghnaim told the Institute for Palestine Studies that in traditional rural life, girls were often confined to the home while boys played outside and went to school, and so they learned the handicrafts from their mothers and grandmothers.
-Ghnaim said the cross stitch is the mainstay of Palestinian embroidery patterns, and colors and patterns could signal women hailed from certain regions or were married or pregnant.
+Ghnaim said the cross-stitch is the mainstay of Palestinian embroidery patterns, and colors and patterns could signal women hailed from certain regions or were married or pregnant.

 Author Lena Khalaf Tuffaha wrote that she wore a thobe that dated more than 100 years from Beersheba.